codepath/android_guides/Endless-Scrolling-with-AdapterViews-and-RecyclerView.md

    rvItems.addOnScrollListener(new EndlessRecyclerViewScrollListener(linearLayoutManager) {
        @Override
        public void onLoadMore(int page, int totalItemsCount) {
-          // fetch data here
+          // fetch data asynchronously here
           customLoadMoreDataFromApi(page);
+     }
+  });
+}

+// Append more data into the adapter
+// This method probably sends out a network request and appends new data items to your adapter. public void customLoadMoreDataFromApi(int offset) {
+    // Use the offset value and add it as a parameter to your API request to retrieve appropriate data.
+    // Deserialize API response and then construct new objects to append to the adapter
-          // update the adapter, saving the last known size int curSize = adapter.getItemCount();
+    // Add new objects to the data source for the adapter int curSize = adapter.getItemCount();
     items.addAll(moreContacts);

-          // for efficiency purposes, only notify the adapter of what elements that got changed
+    // For efficiency purposes, notify the adapter of only the elements that got changed
     // curSize will equal to the index of the first element inserted because the list is 0-indexed adapter.notifyItemRangeInserted(curSize, items.size() - 1);
-     }
-  });
 }
 ```